itxhuzaifa-dev/itxhuzaifa-dev/README.md

 ## Hi there

-I am Huzaifa Farooq, a Full Stack Developer with a growing focus on AI, Machine Learning, and Data Science.
+I am Huzaifa Farooq, a Full Stack Developer with hands-on experience in building web and mobile applications using the MERN stack, React Native, and modern backend technologies.
-I work with JavaScript, Python, React, Next.js, Node.js, Express, and React Native, and I am actively learning ML algorithms and data analysis techniques.

-### What I am currently working on
-- Full Stack MERN applications
-- Machine Learning fundamentals
-- Data analysis projects using Python (NumPy, Pandas, Matplotlib)

-### What I am currently learning
-- Supervised and unsupervised ML models
-- Data visualization and feature engineering
-- API engineering and real-time system design

-### What I am open to
-- Full Stack Development roles
-- AI/ML trainee or internship roles
-- Collaboration on MERN, Python, or data projects
+I am also an active learner in **Artificial Intelligence, Machine Learning, and Data Science**, working with Python tools such as NumPy, Pandas, Matplotlib, and Plotly to understand data-driven systems and ML fundamentals.

+My work involves building scalable systems, integrating APIs, designing efficient architectures, and continuously improving performance and reliability across applications.

+---

 ### GitHub Streak & Insights